ErbinJames/Library_4a/README.md

 <h3 id="user-endpoints">1.
 User Endpoints</h3>

 **a.
-User Registration** - Registers a new user with a unique username and a hashed password.
+User Registration** - creates a new user account using a hashed password and a unique username.

 - **Endpoint:** `/user/register`
 - **Method:** `POST`